-This subject has been designed to develop students' skills in critical and creative thinking when problem solving in a range of scenarios, including real world situations.
-Students will be required to regularly collaborate with their peers to find solutions to different problems and communicate their ideas.
-Students will use technology to support this.
+This subject has been designed to further develop students' skills in critical and creative thinking through a series of problem-solving scenarios, including real world situations.
+Students will be required to regularly collaborate with their peers to find solutions to different problems, communicate their ideas and explain their thinking, with the aid of technology when required.